How Aggregating Business Activities Can Maximize the 20% QBI Deduction

 - A statement must be filed with your personal tax return each year indicating your desire to aggregate trades or businesses for purposes of the QBI deduction.

 Whether you are still working to finalize your 2018 tax filings or if you are already planning to minimize your 2019 tax liability, these strategies are worth considering.
-Contact an Anders advisor to find out which tax incentives are best for you, or learn more about the Anders Real Estate Team.
+Contact an Anders advisor to find out which tax incentives are best for you, or learn more about the Anders Real Estate Group.